CS161/cs-161-s21-problem-sets-jz-lu/psets/pset3vfs.md

 At the moment, accesses to `proc::fdtable[]` are not locked (see Future Work).
 Accesses to a `memfile` are locked at the `memfile` level, not the `memfile_vnode` level, since if the latter case were used it would be difficult to prevent multiple processes, each with their own `vnode` pointing to the same underlying `memfile*`, from racing a read/write.
 The `keyboardstate` structure has its own lock as well.
 The `pipe_vnode` locks via the bounded buffer lock, so that reads and writes to a pipe are serialized.
 Note that under this paradigm a `vnode` never holds any locks, since if it did it would not actually prevent any processes from racing as each process can own a `vnode` that all point to the same file structure.

 5. Future work
-Add a per-process lock to lock the `proc::fdtable[]` to support multithreaded processes sharing a `fdtable[]`.
+Add a per-`struct proc` lock to lock the `proc::fdtable[]` to support multithreaded processes sharing a `fdtable[]`.
 Any access to the `fdtable[]` will be under this lock.
-Since this lock is already there, it may be of interest, time permitting, to make some other locking strategies finer-grained to the per-process structure.
+As any access to a `vnode` must occur through the `fdtable[]` of a `struct proc`, it suffices to lock only the table and not the `vnode`, as only different threads of the same process have access to the same `vnode`.
+Since a per-process lock will eventually be put in use, it may be of interest, time permitting, to make some other locking strategies finer-grained to the per-process structure.

 6. Concerns

+Is a "read" just reading off the beginning of the data array plus the `vnode::offset_`?
+Or is there something else to it?
+Similarly, is a "write" to the end of the file, or to the beginning plus `vnode::offset_`?
+This does not apply for console, right, as every read/write is to the end and separated?

+How should `vnode::offset` work for a `vnode` that can do reads and writes?
+Should there be two different offsets, one for read and one for write, or should there just be one offset?

 If pipe is partially available, should we block immediately or write/read what we can and then block?